aren-01/structure-dataproject/README.md

   "id": "a31b6166-e799-4052-a6dd-69f1019900d9"
 }
 ```
+## How to Deploy

-How to start CI/CD automation step-by-step:
+To start CI/CD automation step-by-step:

 1. Fork the entire Git.